 - Client-centered therapy creates an atmosphere that encourages clients to discover feelings they are unaware of.
 Therapists help clients change by emphasizing their concern, care and interest.

-- Gestalt therapy emphasizes what it calls “organismic holism,” the importance of being aware of the here and now and accepting responsibility for yourself.
+- Gestalt therapy focuses on what it calls “organismic holism,” the significance of being aware of the here and now and taking responsibility for yourself.
 During psychotherapy and counseling the therapist takes an active role, questioning and challenging the client, to help the client become aware of his or her true feelings.

-- Existential therapy focuses on free will, self-determination and the search for meaning.
+- Existential therapy emphasizes free will, self-determination and finding meaning.

 Integrative or holistic therapy: